Fibromyalgia Leg Pain

 Examples are sitting for extended periods, standing in one place, displacement OR shifting of weight while standing, driving, travel, cleaning activities, etc.

 What else can exacerbate fibromyalgia leg pain?
-Trigger points, inactivity, loss of muscle mass, lower back pain, sciatica, SI joint involvement, certain medications, cold/flu and more.
-The interesting thing about fibromyalgia related leg pain is that it doesn’t matter whether you are standing, sitting or lying down.
+Trigger points, inactivity, loss of muscle mass, lower back pain, sciatica, SI joint involvement, certain medications, cold/flu, and more.
+The interesting thing about fibromyalgia–related leg pain is that it doesn’t matter whether you are standing, sitting, or lying down.

 The propensity for pain in the lower quadrant of the fibro body is just greater due to trigger points woven within layers of muscle and extremely tender areas that are not directly related to any activity or exercise.

 The longest and most widely used muscle in the leg (otherwise known as the Sartorius muscle in the quadricep area) is responsible for much of our mobility in the lower quadrant of the fibro body.
-Here in the adjacent picture I have hi-listed these areas that cause most pain within the lower fibro body.
+Here in the adjacent picture, I have hi-listed these areas that cause the most pain within the lower fibro body.